privacybydesign/irma-frontend-packages/README.md

   [`yivi-client`](plugins/yivi-client) documentation for details.
 </details>

-### Talking to Yivi server directly, with signed request
+### Talking to IRMA server directly, with signed request

 Another supported flow is one where the Javascript client talks to the Yivi server directly, and is itself responsible for starting the session there.